knpuniversity/symfony4/knpu/ep4-security/user-entity.md

 if you want - and not nullable.
 Done!

 Check out the `User` class!
-Yep, there's the new `firstName` property and... at the bottom, the getter and setter method.
+Yep, there's the new `firstName` property and... at the bottom, the getter and setter methods.
 Awesome!

 ## Setting Doctrine's server_version